UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 split zip archive in the files "work/swedish/input/mrna.zip.00*".
 Information on the datasets and our preprocessing is in Cattelani and Fortino [1].

-Both case studies were addressed by using internalexternal CV on TCGA [4] data.
+Both case studies were addressed by using k-fold CV on TCGA [4] data.
 Additionally, the breast cancer case study includes an external validation with training on TCGA data and testing on SCAN-B data [5].
 TCGA transcriptomic datasets were downloaded with the curatedTCGAData R-package version 2.0.1 from assays of type RNASeq2GeneNorm [6].
 The external gene expression-based transcriptomic